 M. (Ming) He was appointed as member of the Supervisory Board on 26 July 2015.
 He is member of the audit committee.
 He went Chengdu University of technology in China for his college education and completed a bachelor degree in 1982.
 He obtained a master degree at Bowling Green State University in 1992 and a MBA at the American Graduate School of International Management in 1998.
 He started his career at the Superior Environment Corporation in 1992 as an environmental engineer.
-In 2009, he joined Anbang Insurance Group Co., Ltd. as chief investment director of Anbang Property & Casualty Insurance Co., Ltd. As of 2012 he was appointed as director and general manager of Anbang Asset Management.
-He is chief executive officer of Anbang Belgium Holding NV.
+In 2009, he joined Anbang Insurance Group Co., Ltd. as chief investment director of Anbang Property & Casualty Insurance Co., Ltd. In 2012, he was appointed as director and general manager of Anbang Asset Management.
+He is chief executive officer of AB Win Win II LP.

 K.C.K.
 (Kevin) Shum was appointed as member of the Supervisory Board on 26 July 2015.
-He joined Anbang Insurance Group in March 2014.
-Shum received his master of science in financial analysis from the HKUST Business School, attended Guildford College of Law, UK and received his bachelor of laws from the University of Southampton, UK.
-He is a qualified solicitor of England & Wales, a solicitor of Hong Kong, a member of the Chartered Institute of Arbitrators and is a Chartered Financial Analyst.
-With over 20 years' experience in the legal and financial sectors, Shum has extensive experience in advising multinational corporations, funds and investment banks on legal issues relating to securities, investments, derivatives, financing, acquisitions, mergers, restructurings, liquidation and corporate governance.
+He is chair of the remuneration and nominaiton committee and member of the risk committee.
+Shum joined Anbang Insurance Group in March 2014.
+With over 20 years' experience in the financial industry, Shum is a qualified solicitor of England & Wales, a solicitor of Hong Kong, a member of the Chartered Institute of Arbitrators in the UK and is a Chartered Financial Analyst in the US.
 Prior to joining Anbang, Shum worked as a private practitioner at Coudert Brothers LLP and at Jun He Law Offices, as counsel for private equity firm Alliance Capital Asia Limited and a hedge fund under CCIB Asset Management Co.
 Limited.
-He currently serves as Executive Director, Legal and Compliance for Anbang International Holdings Co.
-Limited, overseeing its legal and compliance functions.
-Shum is a non-executive director of Fidea NV (chairman of the nomination, governance and remuneration committee) as well as, as per 2 November 2017, a member of the supervisory boards of ACTIAM Beleggingsfondsen N.V., SNS Beleggingsfondsen N.V. and Zwitserleven Beleggingsfondsen.
+He currently serves as Executive Director, Legal and Compliance for Anbang Overseas Holdings Co.
+Limited, is a non-executive director of Fidea NV (chairman of governance, nomination and remuneration committee) as well as a member of the supervisory boards of ACTIAM Beleggingsfondsen N.V., RZL Beleggingsfondsen N.V. and Zwitserleven Beleggingsfondsen.